Hertford is the county town of Hertfordshire, located some twenty miles North of London.

 Thanks to an initiative by Hertford Civic Society, East Herts Council and Hertford Town Council, Hertford will now be getting its own sculpture celebrating Alfred Russel Wallace.

-A full open competition was held this summer, with a prize or fee of up to ten thousand pounds.
+A full open competition was held during the summer of 2013, with a prize or fee of up to ten thousand pounds.

-The final winner is a local sculptor, Rodney Munday, who is based in Much Hadham, and his sculpture will be installed on the wall at Hertford Theatre later this Spring.
+The final winner was local sculptor, Rodney Munday, who is based in Much Hadham, and his sculpture will be installed on the wall at Hertford Theatre later this Autumn

 In case anyone needs a reminder, Wallace, who grew up in Hertford, was, alongside Darwin, a key figure in articulating the concept of evolution.